 Depending on the exam settings selected by the instructor, students may be required to show an identification card to the webcam, from which a photo will be taken.
 The photo image is securely transmitted to the Respondus Monitor server using https, and then stored on the server in encrypted format.
 Respondus does no further processing or analysis of this data.
 The legal ground for storing a photo of the identification card is performance of a contract.

 Respondus Monitor uses APIs from the LMS to display other personal information, such as grades, within the Respondus Monitor application.
 This information is obtained in real-time from the LMS (using APIs) and isn't processed or stored by Respondus Monitor.

 The default data retention period for Respondus Monitor is five years.
+Respondus uses AWS servers which are located in the United States.
 Upon request, licensing institutions can change the data retention period (e.g. one year).
 If an institution terminates its license for Respondus Monitor, the institution may request that user data be deleted immediately; alternatively, the data will be retained according to the data retention period, which allows an institution to access that data again if they restore their Respondus Monitor license.
 The legal ground for storing a user's exam session data on our servers is performance of a contract.